 In the event of an emergency, The University of Alabama will activate its emergency operation plan and establish incident command.
 The University’s normal hierarchy will be suspended, and all emergency requests for university resources and services must go through incident command.

-By authority of the University’s Emergency Operations Plan, the Incident Commander (IC) is responsible for managing the University’s emergency response and reports directly to the University’s Emergency Preparedness and Response Policy Group (EPRPG).
-The EPRPG is composed of the University’s senior leadership and empowered by the President to make policy decisions, provide resources, and oversee and appoint the Incident Commander.
-The EPRPG reports directly to the University’s President.
+By authority of the University’s Emergency Operations Plan, the Incident Commander (IC) is responsible for managing the University’s emergency response and reports directly to the University’s Emergency Management Policy Group (EMPG).
+The EMPG is composed of the University’s senior leadership and empowered by the President to make policy decisions, provide resources, and oversee and appoint the Incident Commander.
+The EMPG reports directly to the University’s President.

 The Incident Commander is tasked with directing the emergency response and is authorized to make the decisions necessary to fulfill this task.
 While the person who fills the role of Incident Commander may change depending the on the emergency, typically the IC is the highest ranking University of Alabama police officer on duty.
 University personnel shall comply with the Incident Commander and his/her staff for the duration of the emergency.